serenolopezdarwin/cos551project/README.md

 Recreates analysis originally performed by Cao et al., 2019[^1].

+This pipeline requires source data from Cao et al., [made available here by the authors](https://oncoscape.v3.sttrcancer.org/atlas.gs.washington.edu.mouse.rna/downloads)

+Our scripts require the following libraries: numpy, pandas, matplotlib, seaborn.

+Parsesourcefiles.py is intended to be run first to prepare data for differentialexpressionalaysis.py.

 ### cos551.py

 Module file that contains object classes and shared functions for my